Mission SPICE kernels that have been archived by the NAIF Node

-The time span currently covered for each archived data set is indicated by the start and stop times shown in the data set listing for that project on the PDS SPICE Archives web page.
-Be aware that the end time of the period covered by an accumulating archived data set will lag behind real time,
+The time span currently covered by each archived data set is indicated by the start and stop times shown in the data set listing for that project on the PDS SPICE Archives web page.
+Note that the end time of the period covered by an accumulating archived data set will lag behind real time,

 Partial SPICE data collections for historic missions (e.g. Voyager, Galileo, Magellan) that have not yet been formally archived are found under the "Operational Flight Projects Kernels" link.

 An alternate means for obtaining SPICE data is to use the